jamstylr/post-install-config/README.md

 ![image](https://github.com/jamstylr/post-install-config/assets/159660523/fc9ddd36-d1d2-4995-aa73-511c2db353ae)
 <p>
-To allow anyone to create tickets, from the Admin Panel go to Settings->User Settings.
+To allow anyone to create tickets anonymously, from the Admin Panel go to Settings->User Settings.
 Under Authentication Settings, make sure that the “Registration Required” box in unchecked.
+By unchecking this box, users can create anonymous tickets when necessary.
 </p>
 <br />